geo-martino/aiorequestful/docs/guides/request.rst

 .. warning::
    The :py:class:`.RequestHandler` is not responsible for handling when this timer is increased.
-   A :py:class:`.StatusHandler` should be used to increase this timer such as the :py:class:`.RateLimitStatusHandler` which will increase this timer every time a 'Too Many Requests' error is returned.
+   A :py:class:`.StatusHandler` should be used to increase this timer such as the :ref:`status-ratelimit` which will increase this timer every time a 'Too Many Requests' error is returned.

 This timer is the same for each new request so any increase in time